zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 #### GET_ALL_X509_CERTS
 Gets all certificates (root, intermediate and leaf).
-Cn optionally bi filtered by the root certificate's issuer and serial number so that only the certificate chains started with the given root certificate are returned.
+Can optionally be filtered by the root certificate's issuer and serial number so that only the certificate chains started with the given root certificate are returned.

+`GET_ALL_X509_CERTS_SINCE` can be used to incrementally update the list stored locally.

 - Parameters:
   - `rootIssuer`: string (optional) - root certificates's Issuer